 In response to extracellular protons or overexpression, GPR68 undergoes conformational changes, leading to association with G proteins (Gq/11) and subsequent inositol phosphate formation and cytosolic calcium (Ca2+) accumulation .
 Further studies revealed that upregulation of GPR68 in MDSL cells upon treatment with lenalidomide led to accumulation of cytosolic Ca2+ ions that was required for lenalidomide-mediated inhibitory effect on MDSL cells.
 Screening of pharmacological inhibitors that targeted Ca2+ -related signaling pathways revealed that inhibition of calpain reversed apoptosis in MDSL cells after treatment with lenalidomide, indicating that lenalidomide activated a Ca2+/calpain pro-apoptotic pathway in MDSL cells through derepressing GPR68.
 Notably, 3,5-disubstituted isoxazoles (Isx), a GPR68 agonist , significantly increased cytosolic Ca2+ levels and apoptosis and reduced colony formation in MDSL cells in the presence of lenalidomide, indicating that both overexpression and activation of GPR68 could enhance lenalidomide-mediated inhibitory effects on MDSL cells.

-Lenalidomide regulates the RCAN1/CaN pathway
+Lenalidomide regulates the RCAN1/CaN pathway in MDS

 Despite our observation in that GPR68 agonist Isx enhanced the inhibitory effects of lenalidomide on MDSL cells through inducing a Ca2+/calpain pro-apoptotic pathway, Isx has not been approved by the U.S. Food and Drug Administration (FDA) for any clinical applications.
 This prompted us to look for alternative candidates that could enhance the sensitivity to lenalidomide in MDS.
 From the genome-wide RNA interference screen in MDSL cells, we found that depletion of regulator of calcineurin 1 (RCAN1) also reversed the inhibitory effect of lenalidomide on MDSL cells.
 RCAN1 is the endogenous inhibitor of the serine/threonine phosphatase calcineurin (CaN) , a critical signaling molecule during T cell activation [50,51].
 The pharmacological inhibitor of CaN, cyclosporine, is an FDA-approved drug that is used to prevent immune rejection after organ transplantation .
 We therefore examined the effect of the RCAN1/CaN pathway on the sensitivity to lenalidomide in MDS.